- Historian and adviser to Hillary Rodham Clinton

 - Managing director, Allenswood Group, LLC

 - Adviser to former Liberian President Ellen Johnson Sirleaf

 - Expertise on Eleanor Roosevelt, human rights, women's rights, conflict resolution

 - Human Rights and Civil Rights

 - Founding and Shaping of the Nation

-Black’s other projects include “In the Shadow of 9/11: The Bipartisan Legislative Effort to Rebuild and Restore Lower Manhattan,” a Hewlett Foundation-funded legislative case study for American University’s Center for Political Negotiation, and an upcoming initiative on China and the global women’s movement for the Georgetown Institute for Women, Peace, and Security; and an Oxford University-led reconstruction of the Good Friday Agreement negotiations.
+Black’s other projects include “In the Shadow of 9/11: The Bipartisan Legislative Effort to Rebuild and Restore Lower Manhattan,” a Hewlett Foundation-funded legislative case study for American University’s Center for Political Negotiation; an upcoming initiative on China and the global women’s movement for the Georgetown Institute for Women, Peace, and Security; and an Oxford University-led reconstruction of the Good Friday Agreement negotiations.

-She is a trustee of the Franklin D. Roosevelt Presidential Library, an advisor to the Vanderbilt Project on Unity and Democracy and the National Women’s History Museum, and a director of the Women’s Campaign School at Yale, the Kilimanjaro Centre for Community Ophthalmology, the Ellen Johnson Sirleaf Foundation, and the University of Mary Washington.
+She is a trustee of the Franklin D. Roosevelt Presidential Library, an advisor to the Vanderbilt Project on Unity and Democracy and the National Women’s History Museum, and a director of the Campaign School at Yale, the Marjorie Kovler Center for the Survivors of Torture, the Ellen Johnson Sirleaf Foundation, the Kilimanjaro Centre for Community Ophthalmology, and the University of Mary Washington.